 Orphan designation of ciclosporin for inhalation use was granted in the United States for prophylaxis of acute rejection in patients requiring allogenic lung transplant and for treatment of refractory acute graft rejection in patients requiring allogenic lung transplant.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 3 February 2005 positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 3 February 2005 recommending the granting of this designation.

 - the seriousness of the condition,